Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Introduction

 \section{Introduction}

-The discovery of symmetry protected topological insulators and superconductors has been one of the most exciting developments in condensed matter physics in the last ten years\cite{HasanKane10,QiZhangreview11}.
-The most notable symmetry protection is due to time-reversal symmetry\cite{KaneMele2D1}, but by now the list of possible symmetry protected topological states has vastly expanded.
-In fact, the closing remarks of Ref. \onlinecite{teo2008} called for a complete topological band theory which includes topological classifications based on all point-group symmetries in addition to the discrete symmetries of time-reversal, charge-conjugation, and chirality.
-This challenge has been met through the work of several different groups which have begun classifying topological states protected by inversion\cite{turner2012,hughes2011b}, reflection\cite{teo2008,chiu2013,ueno2013,zhang2013}, rotation\cite{fu2011,fang2012b,fang2013,TeoHughes}, and in general even more complicated space-group symmetries\cite{slager2012}.
+The discovery of symmetry protected topological insulators and superconductors has been one of the most exciting developments in condensed matter physics in the last ten years~\cite{HasanKane10,QiZhangreview11}.
+The most notable symmetry protection is due to time-reversal symmetry~\cite{KaneMele2D1}, but by now the list of possible symmetry protected topological states has vastly expanded.
+In fact, the closing remarks of Ref. \onlinecite{teo2008} called for a complete topological band theory that includes topological classifications based on all point-group symmetries in addition to the discrete symmetries of time-reversal, charge-conjugation, and chirality.
+This challenge has been met through the work of several different groups which have begun classifying topological states protected by inversion~\cite{turner2012,hughes2011b}, reflection~\cite{teo2008,chiu2013,ueno2013,zhang2013}, rotation~\cite{fu2011,fang2012b,fang2013,TeoHughes}, and in general even more complicated space-group symmetries~\cite{slager2012}.
 In this work we extend the classification to cover all topological crystalline superconductors (TCS) in 2D with discrete rotation symmetries.
-For $C_4$ symmetry this was carried out by two of us in Ref. \onlinecite{TeoHughes}, but each discrete rotation symmetry must be handled carefully as each has a different classification, and consequently different associated phenomena.